Europe has experienced a series of terror attacks since 2015. Who are the terrorists? Why and how do they act?

 EU measures to prevent new attacks are wide-ranging and thorough.
 They span from cutting the financing of terrorism, tackling organised crime, and strengthening border controls to addressing radicalisation and improving police and judicial cooperation on tracing suspects and pursuing perpetrators.

-Find explanations of EU counter terrorism measures in our infographic and videos.
+Find more explanations on EU counter terrorism measures.